nikgeokar/residual_netwroks_parking_violation_prediction/README.md

 Parking violation prediction of Thessaloniki's parking system using Deep Learning.

-This work has been presented at the IVSMP conference and in the PRLetters journal.
-You can find the papers in pdf format in that repo.
+This git repo contains a Deep Learning model for predicting parking violations in Thessaloniki's parking system.
+Our model has been presented at the IVSMP conference and in the PRLetters journal, and you can find the papers in pdf format in this repository.

-The history of municipal police scans is missing from the data.
-As well as the corresponding notebooks where they process this information, analyze it and visualize it out.
-This data is unfortunately not publicly available.
-In its place we have placed fake randomly generated data so that someone can see the dimension and the type of data while runnig the code.
+Please note that the history of municipal police scans is missing from the data, along with the corresponding notebooks for processing, analysis, and visualization.
+Unfortunately, this data is not publicly available.
+Instead, we have included fake randomly generated data in the scans_data2 file, which provides a glimpse of the dimensions and type of data when running the code.

-So the actual scans_data file is missing and in its view we have placed the file scans_data2 which is a sample of 1000 rows which are not real and have been generated with random numbers.

-The diagram below describes the pipeline of the project:
+To give you an overview of our project, the diagram below outlines the pipeline of our model.